5461-117 - Power Supply Module - 301

 Manufacturer: Woodward

-5461-117 is a Power Supply - 301 developed by Woodward.
-The power supply chassis employs redundant power supplies.
+5461-117 is a Power Supply Module - 301 manufactured and designed by Woodward as part of the 5400 Series used in Turbine Control Systems.
+The Woodward 5461-117 PLC (Programmable Logic Controller) is an advanced industrial control device that provides robust and reliable control for a wide range of automation applications.
+This PLC is specifically designed to meet the demanding requirements of power generation, oil and gas, and other industrial sectors, ensuring efficient, safe, and secure operations.
 A motherboard located on the back of the power supply chassis allows the two power supplies to form a redundant power system, providing six separately regulated 24 Vdc, 6 A outputs to the control.
 Power supplies play a critical role in ensuring the reliable operation of various electronic and electrical systems.
 However, to ensure safety during installation and servicing, it's essential to provide a means for disconnecting input power to each main power supply.
-This precautionary measure is particularly important because power supplies are typically not equipped with input power switches.

 • The Need for Disconnecting Means: In situations where maintenance, repair, or installation work is required on the power supply unit or the equipment it powers, a reliable means of disconnecting input power is essential.
 This ensures the safety of personnel working on the system.